A General Matching Model for On-Demand Mobility Services

 Date Written: September 1, 2021

-Keywords: ride-sourcing; matching function; matching time interval; matching radius
+Keywords: on-demand mobility service, matching model, matching time interval, matching radius

 JEL Classification: R41